 Corroboration is not necessary if the alleged father is in court and does not give evidence on oath denying the allegation.
 Also note that corroboration of the mother’s evidence is not necessary if the alleged father is not present but the court is satisfied that he was served with a summons.
 A court order can be set aside later if it can be proven that the father was not serviced with a summons.

 Evidence from someone who saw intercourse taking place is uncommon.
-More usual corroboration is:
+Usual corroboration is:

 1 evidence of admissions by the defendant;